sdwalker2946/matlab-tutorial/README.md

 ## A few notes about MATLAB vs. Mathematica
 * Choosing the right language for the job - each language has its strengths and weaknesses.
-* Fun Fact: Python libraries (NumPy, Matplotlib) have a similiar interface to MATLAB **Comparing Use Cases for Each Language**
+* Fun Fact: Python libraries (NumPy, Matplotlib) have a similiar interface to MATLAB.

+**Comparing Use Cases for Each Language**

 | Feature                     | MATLAB                      | Mathematica                   |